yl2811-cmd/Showheel/wwwroot/story-engl.md

 The progression is explicit: from observing another person → to taking measurements with one's own hands → to growing branches from Anna's methodology that Anna didn't grow.
 Lia isn't imitating Anna; she's branching.
 She's carrying on the legacy of the second branch— Edmund→Anna is the first step, Anna→Lia is the second step, and Lia herself adds a step, which is an extension within the branch.
+[Perceptual Evolution Anchor Point · Inherited Physical Forms · Edmund-Anna River Stone Echo] ★ When Anna was teaching, she also placed her own hand on another section of pipe next to her.
+It wasn't a demonstration—it was a habit.
+Two people's hands are simultaneously "listening" on different parts of the same system.
+What Lia heard was different from what Anna heard—because the two ends of the pipe were in different states.
+But they were listening in the same way.
+Inheritance is not "teacher teaching student"—it is two people doing the same thing at the same time, each receiving their own information.
+; ★ Edmund and Anna were like this on the river stones—"not a teaching instruction, but he was listening to it himself and casually called her to join in" (M-06).
+Anna is now doing what Edmund did.
+She doesn't know it.
+Echo: M-06 (Edmund + Anna Riverstone - Shared Listening) → Ep26a (Shared Disappearance) → Here (Rebirth)
 This gives the forward-looking line in Ep67, "Your hands won't hurt me anymore," enough cognitive capital.
 When someone who can take the next step says, "You can let go now," the weight is real.
 Anna's pause-based quality evolved from the defensive nature of the M-26/M-27 to a recognition of "seeing others surpass oneself"—